 Pumpkin Festival Tips

-There are several acres of parking at the south end of Main Street, where Higgins-Purissima Road intersects with Highway 1.
-There will also be parking at Metzgar and Main Street, Half Moon Bay High School (Main St. just north of Hwy.
-92), at Seymour St. and Highway 1, and at the Community Center/Shoreline Station complex, located just north of Kelly Ave. on Highway 1.
-Many of these parking areas are operated by local non-profit groups who charge a nominal parking fee.
-There is also free parking on several side streets.
-Police will be citing for illegal parking, so read signs carefully.
+- There are several acres of vehicle parking at the south end of Main Street, where Higgins-Purissima Road intersects with Highway 1, as well as parking areas operated by local non-profit groups who charge a nominal parking fee, and free parking on several side streets.
+Get parking details.